The Power of Half: Subsequent projects

 The project inspired others to commit to donating half their money, or half of a possession or income, to charity.
-In an interview in Natural Home Magazine, Hannah noted that “A number of my friends at Atlanta Girls School have started their own Half projects, including a couple who are donating half of their babysitting money to environmental causes.
-That’s pretty flattering."
+In an interview in Natural Home Magazine, Hannah noted that "A number of my friends at Atlanta Girls School have started their own Half projects, including a couple who are donating half of their babysitting money to environmental causes.
+That's pretty flattering."

 Rev. Tess Baumberger, the Minister at Unity Church of North Easton, Massachusetts, read the book and announced that in December 2010 the Church would give away half of its Sunday collections to a local charity.
 Baumberger remarked: "What will we learn by practicing the power of half?
 What will this program teach our children and youth?
 I cannot wait to find out."

 Melinda Gates, ex-wife of Microsoft founder Bill Gates, said she was inspired by the Salwens' philanthropic efforts.
-On December 9, 2010, Bill Gates, Mark Zuckerberg (Facebook's CEO), and investor Warren Buffett signed a promise they called the "Gates-Buffet Giving Pledge", in which they promised to donate to charity at least half of their wealth.
+On December 9, 2010, Bill Gates, Mark Zuckerberg, and Warren Buffett signed a promise they called the "Gates-Buffet Giving Pledge", in which they promised to donate to charity at least half of their wealth.
 After launching the Giving Pledge, the Gates invited the Salwens to Seattle for a photo shoot and conversation about The Power of Half.